cpq/bare-metal-programming-guide/README.md

 So, [download Ozone](https://www.segger.com/products/development-tools/ozone-j-link-debugger/)
 from the Segger website.
 Before we can use it with our Nucleo board, we need to convert ST-LINK firmware on the onboard debugger to the jlink firmware that Ozone understands.
-Follow https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/ instructions on the Segger site.
+Follow the [instructions](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/) on the Segger site.

 Now, run Ozone.
 Choose our device in the wizard: